Privacy Policy

 3. Information we collect

-Account & authentication
+Church owner account & authentication

-Content & uploaded media
+Site content & uploaded media

 Forms & submissions